olumolu/consoleAI/README.md

     ./ai.sh openrouter
     ./ai.sh cerebras

+Choose any model from any provider just by selecting the Number mentioned before the model name from the list of available models.

 > [!NOTE]
 > 5.  **(Optional) Adjust Default Settings:**
     You can customize other settings near the top of the script:
     *   `MAX_HISTORY_MESSAGES`: Number of past messages (user + AI) to keep in history.
     *   `DEFAULT_OAI_TEMPERATURE`, `DEFAULT_OAI_MAX_TOKENS`, `DEFAULT_OAI_TOP_P`: Parameters for OpenAI-compatible APIs.
     *   `SYSTEM_PROMPT`: The default system-level instruction for the AI.
 Set to `""` to disable.

+> [!NOTE]
+> ### Out of scope
+>  *  Image genaration is out of scope as it is a terminal app.
+>  *  Image upload for VL models is not yet implemented.